lakshmankumar12/languageNotes/go_notes.md

     * Compiler will implicitly make a T as *T if only *T is a receiver.
 However, when T is passed as-is as interface{} (Like to fmt.Printf), then there is no implicit conversion!
 So `(*T).String()` may not work!
-* its okay for a receiver to be nil
+* its okay for a receiver to be nil as long as its pointer type reciever, and the method guards itself against that.

 ## channel